 The VA offers one of the most flexible options that is the most affordable and attractive for most VA borrowers.

 VA Jumbo Loan Rates

-Interest rates on VA jumbo loans are usually 1 to 2 points higher than a standard VA loan.
+Interest rates on VA jumbo loans are usually higher than a standard VA loan.
 This is because of the higher risk that is taken on by lender.

 VA Jumbo Loan Eligibility

-A Jumbo VA loan is available only to VA-eligible borrowers who qualify with income and credit requirements as well as the VA county limit requirement.
+A Jumbo VA loan is available only to VA-eligible borrowers who qualify with income and credit requirements.
 Usually, jumbo loans require a large down payment.
 However, with all VA home loans the down payment is not required.